 The key elements of the Company’s corporate governance arrangements are described below.

-The Board currently comprises the Chairman, the Chief Executive, the Chief Financial Officer and two Non-Executive Directors; their details are set out in the Board of Directors section.
+The Board currently comprises the Chairman, the Chief Executive, the Chief Financial Officer and three Non-Executive Directors one of which is a Senior Independent Non-executive Director; their details are set out in the Board of Directors section.

 The Board is responsible for formulating, reviewing and approving the Group’s strategy, budgets and corporate actions.

 Each year, the Board holds a number of scheduled meetings.
 At each meeting the Board received reports from:

 - The CEO on health and safety, strategic, operational and business developments, and investor relations;

 - The CFO on the financial performance of the business, budget, funding and capital;